write-you-a-scheme-v2/scheme/docs/04_errors.md

 ## Error Exceptions and All That!
-When the user enters some incorrect input, we can say they have made an error, and people understand what we mean in general terms.
+When the user enters incorrect input, we can say they have made an error, and people understand this general as a general term.
 However, we are in the business of engineering, and there is a technical distinction between errors and exceptions.
 Errors, refer to situations where our project cannot handle itself, and we must change the source code to remedy the situation.
 These are unexpected situations.
 Exceptions, on the other hand, represent expected, but still irregular situations that we can control.
 Exceptions can represent problems with a potential Scheme program, like an error parsing, or a bad special form.
 [Haskell Wiki](https://wiki.haskell.org/Error_vs._Exception).
 The sources for errors and exceptions in Haskell are as follows:
 [Exceptions](https://wiki.haskell.org/Exception): `Prelude.catch`, `Control.Exception.catch`, `Control.Exception.try`, `IOError`, `Control.Monad.Error`
 [Errors](https://wiki.haskell.org/Error): `error`, `assert`, `Control.Exception.catch`, `Debug.Trace.trace`. `error` is syntactical sugar for undefined.